openiddict/openiddict-documentation/features/application-permissions.md

 Scope permissions limit the scopes (standard or custom) a client application is allowed to use.

-> Like the other permissions, **scope permissions are optional**: if no scope permission is explictly attached, a client application is free to specify any scope in the authorization or token requests.

 > The `openid` and `offline_access` scopes are special-cased by OpenIddict and don't require explicit permissions.

 ### Example

-In the following sample, the `angular` client is allowed to request the `address`, `profile` and `custom` scopes: any other scope will result in an error being returned.
+In the following sample, the `angular` client is allowed to request the `address`, `profile` and `marketing_api` scopes: any other scope will result in an error being returned.

 ```csharp
 if (await manager.FindByClientIdAsync("angular") == null)